HelpkitHQ/helpkit-custom-backend-auth-demo-node/README.md

 This is a sample Node.js application demonstrating how to implement custom backend authentication with HelpKit's protected access feature.
 The demo uses JWT (JSON Web Tokens) for authentication.

+## What is HelpKit?

+HelpKit is a modern documentation and help center platform that helps teams create beautiful, searchable knowledge bases.
+It offers protected access features that allow you to restrict content to authenticated users only.
+With its powerful customization options and developer-friendly approach, HelpKit makes it easy to create and maintain documentation that your users will love.
+Visit [helpkit.so](https://www.helpkit.so) to learn more about how HelpKit can transform your documentation experience.

 ## Overview

 HelpKit's protected access feature allows you to restrict access to your knowledge base to authenticated users only.
 This demo shows how to: